GradedJestRisk/refactoring-test/README.md

       * no mock
 * integration test:
     * scope :
-        * on happy paths, exercice all components in the less possible scenarios
+        * happy path, exercice all components in the least possible scenarios
-        * all other paths, not tested in unit test
+        * all other paths untested in unit test
     * isolation:
         * use real collaborators in
-            * application, domain, infrastructure
+            * application, domain
-            * in infrastructure, use a real database
+            * infrastructure : managed dependencies only (eg. DB)
-        * mock only
+        * mock
-            * unmanaged dependency (here, message bus)
+            * infrastructure: unmanaged dependency only (here, external message bus/API)
             * using handwritten mock

 # Implementation